 They requested and received funding to assist with the eradication of alien species and set about clearing some 121 ha of the troublesome vegetation.

 I admire their determination to utilise environmentally friendly methods of farming taking cognisance of the fact that some areas of the farm contain a unique flora and fauna that depend on it.

-The same team that cares for the vineyards picks and ferments the grapes, pressing them and storing them in barrels in their own cellar.
+The same team that cares for the vineyards picks and ferments the grapes, presses them and stores them in barrels in the farm's own cellar.

 This Boutique Winery offers a selection of fine Herold wines both red and white and a few special blends besides.